BoA: 2016–2025: Musical projects, television production, and acting debut

 On June 4, 2019, she released the single "Feedback", which features rapper Nucksal, alongside the song's music video.
 BoA embarked on her #Mood Tour, which had six dates in Japan and two dates in Seoul, from September to October 2019.
 On October 23, she released a new Japanese single, "Wishing Well", which she earlier debuted on the tour.
 On December 11, 2019, she released her second extended play Starry Night.

 In May 2020, BoA was featured as one of the coaches for the third season of The Voice of Korea, alongside Dynamic Duo, Sung Si-kyung, and Kim Jong-kook.
 On December 1, 2020, she released her tenth Korean album Better.
 SpoTV News shared BoA to join as a judge for Mnet Dance program "Street Woman Fighter".
 It is a female dance crew competition premiering in August 2021.
 On November 5, 2021, BoA released the Japanese single, "My Dear", to commemorate her 20th anniversary.

 BoA was revealed as a member of the supergroup Got the Beat on December 27, 2021.
 The group debuted on January 3, 2022.
 To celebrate her 20th anniversary, BoA released the Japanese compilation album The Greatest on May 30, 2022.
 On November 8, 2022, BoA announced her third EP Forgive Me along with the title track on the same name on November 22, 2022.
 In 2024, BoA appeared in the drama Marry My Husband, where she played Oh Yu-ra.
 Her performance in the drama was met with negative reviews.

-In August 4, 2025, BoA released their eleventh studio album Crazier with the lead single on the same name.
+On August 4, 2025, BoA released her eleventh studio album Crazier with the lead single of the same name.

+2026–present: Independent agency

+On January 12, 2026, SM Entertainment announced that BoA's contract officially expired on December 31, and that she would be ending her 25-year tenure with the company.

+On March 3, 2026, BoA announced that she established her own agency, BApal Entertainment, the meaning of "BoA" and "pal" (friend).
+This signifies the company's goal of being a company created by "BoA and Friends", or BoA and her fans, reflecting their commitment to building a structure that fosters closer connections between the artist and fans.